reab5555/WhisperCap/README.md

 * WhisperCap_local.py - Transcribing using the local machine without an API key. this requires ffmpeg.exe in the script directory in order to load it.

 ## Requirements
-* For WhisperCap_API.py, a unique API key must be set in the script in order to transcribe files. please refer to https://platform.openai.com/api-keys. set it in the script where: api_key = "API_KEY_HERE"
+* For WhisperCap_API.py, a unique API key must be set in the script in order to transcribe files, which have a cost-per-use (https://openai.com/pricing). please refer to https://platform.openai.com/api-keys. set it in the script where: api_key = "API_KEY_HERE"
 * For WhisperCap_local.py, download ffmpeg package with the ffmpeg.exe from either https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z or https://github.com/GyanD/codexffmpeg/releases/tag/6.1.1
 after downloading the ffmpeg package, ffmpeg.exe is found in "ffmpeg\bin\ffmpeg.exe" - place it in the script directory.